picandocodigo/List-Category-Posts/readme.txt

 * **New feature requests** on the following URL: http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/

 == Changelog ==

+= 0.7.1 =
+* Fixed uber stupid bug with offset...
+Sorry about that!

 = 0.7 =
 * Exclude posts.
 Contribution by acub.